capellb1/CMU_HCII_REU/README.md

 	poise_detector_mk*.py
 	exercise_detection_mk*.py

-Unless otherwise stated, assume highest number to be the most current/advanced file
+Unless otherwise stated, assume highest number to be the most current/advanced file.
+Older files will be stored in the ARCHIVED folder.

 The other files included in the github are for various different utilities.
 The most important of these being: